islamelgendy/Replication-package-stubborn-mutants/README.md

         - `math`
         - `time`
     - **[True/False]**:
-        - Use `False` for **Normal stubborness** (the one in our study).
+        - Use `False` for **Normal stubbornness** (the one in our study).
-        - Use `True` for **Reachability stubborness** (future work still in progress).
+        - Use `True` for **Reachability stubbornness** (future work still in progress).
     - **[stubbornScoreThresholdValue]**:
-        - Use `0.75` for a RSTM threshold stubborness value of 0.75.
+        - Use `0.75` for an RSTM threshold stubbornness value of 0.75.
-        - Use `0.5` for a RSTM threshold stubborness value of 0.50.
+        - Use `0.5` for an RSTM threshold stubbornness value of 0.50.
-        - Use `0.25` for a RSTM threshold stubborness value of 0.25.
+        - Use `0.25` for an RSTM threshold stubbornness value of 0.25.
-        - Use `0.1` for a RSTM threshold stubborness value of 0.10.
+        - Use `0.1` for an RSTM threshold stubbornness value of 0.10.
-        - Use `0.05` for a RSTM threshold stubborness value of 0.05.
+        - Use `0.05` for an RSTM threshold stubbornness value of 0.05.
-        - Use `0.01` for a RSTM threshold stubborness value of 0.01.
+        - Use `0.01` for an RSTM threshold stubbornness value of 0.01.
-        - Use `0.005` for a RSTM threshold stubborness value of 0.005.
+        - Use `0.005` for an RSTM threshold stubbornness value of 0.005.
-        - Use `0.003` for a RSTM threshold stubborness value of 0.003.
+        - Use `0.003` for an RSTM threshold stubbornness value of 0.003.
-        - Use `0.002` for a RSTM threshold stubborness value of 0.002.
+        - Use `0.002` for an RSTM threshold stubbornness value of 0.002.
-        - Use `0.001` for a RSTM threshold stubborness value of 0.001.
+        - Use `0.001` for an RSTM threshold stubbornness value of 0.001.
         - Use `Hard0.05` for applying a fixed threshold of 0.05.
         - Use `Hard0.025` for applying a fixed threshold of 0.025.